-Benefits of picking up the group’s shares are the chance to pick-your-own (PYO) raspberries, blackberries or peas, cut your own bouquet of flowers, or purchase some of the natural farm products we offer for sale but are unable to ship to co-op sites (due to food safety issues).
-These local products include beef, fresh caught/flash-frozen salmon, artisan cheeses, and fresh eggs.
+Benefits of picking up the group’s shares are the chance to pick-your-own (PYO) blackberries and cut your own bouquet of flowers, or purchase some of the natural farm products we offer for sale but are unable to ship to co-op sites (due to food safety issues).
+These local products include beef and fresh caught/flash-frozen salmon.
 (Members might want to bring a cooler to take frozen products home safely.)
 We also have many other products such as honey, fruit butters, apple sauces and additional produce for purchase.

 If it becomes challenging for the group to fill each pick-up date, members might opt to pool some funds and hire someone to pick up the group’s shares at the farm that week.
 Sometimes it is necessary to get creative and think “outside the box.”

 How many times will I be asked to pick up at the farm as a member of a co-op site?